OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-2/lab-1.md

 >Note: from within our private repo in ECR, we should be able to obtain all Docker commands needed to push images to our private repo.

-- Obtain the logging ECR command for our private repo command from with the repo.
+- Log in into the ECR by obtaining the logging ECR command for our private repo command from within the repo.

-**Note:** you might need to configure AWS CLI with valid credentials to authenticate with ECR in your AWS account.
+>Note: you might need to configure AWS CLI with valid credentials to authenticate with ECR in your AWS account.